top of page

 My two current classes, When Memoir Becomes Autofiction and Intermediate Autofiction, are open for registration.
 Both take place online via Zoom and are administered by the national writers' organization, WritingWorkshops.

-Follow the links below each course description to go to the WritingWorkshops.com website page for that class where you can register and arrange payment, either in full or with monthly amounts.
+Follow the link below each course description and go to WritingWorkshops.com where you can register and arrange payment, either in full or with monthly amounts.

 You may email me directly with any questions you may have about either class; for example, to inquire which might be the best fit for you and your current work-in-progress.